-1998 Instructions for Schedule SE, Self-Employment Tax
+2000 Instructions for Schedule SE, Self-Employment Tax

-Use Schedule SE (Form 1040) to figure the tax due on net earnings from selfemployment.
+Use Schedule SE (Form 1040) to figure the tax due on net earnings from self-employment.
 The Social Security Administration uses the information from Schedule SE to figure your benefits under the social security program.
 This tax applies no matter how old you are and even if you are already getting social security or Medicare benefits.

 Additional Information.
 See Pub.
-533 for more details.
+533.